 The Occupational Safety and Health Administration (OSHA) reports that motor vehicle crashes cost employers $60 billion annually in medical care, legal expenses, property damage and lost productivity.
 They also drive up the cost of health insurance and worker’s compensation benefits.

 The average crash costs an employer $16,500.
-If there is an injury, the cost jumps to $74,000 and a death can cost $500,000 or more — plus the invaluable loss of life.
+If there is an injury, the cost jumps to $74,000 and a fatality can cost $500,000 or more — plus the invaluable loss of life.
+According to the Network of Employers for Traffic Safety Cost of Motor Vehicle Crashes to Employers 2019 report, the employer cost of distracted driving crashes was $18.8 billion in 2018.
 The good news is that most crashes are preventable.